openrewrite/rewrite-docs/getting-started/getting-started.md

 {% endtab %}
 {% endtabs %}

 At this point you're able to run any of the Maven goals or Gradle tasks provided by the plugins.
 See [Maven Plugin Configuration](../reference/rewrite-maven-plugin.md) and [Gradle Plugin Configuration](../reference/gradle-plugin-configuration.md) for the full set of options.
-Try running `mvn rewrite:discover` or `gradlew rewriteDiscover` to see a listing of all the recipes available for execution.
+Try running `./mvnw rewrite:discover` or `./gradlew rewriteDiscover` to see a listing of all the recipes available for execution.
 Until we add dependencies on recipe-providing modules this will list only the recipes built-in to openrewrite.

-## Step 3: Execut**e** a Refactoring Recipe
+## Step 3: Execute a Refactoring Recipe

 Before any recipe will be executed it must be listed as "active" in the plugin configuration.
 For the sake of example, in this step we will activate the included `org.openrewrite.java.format.AutoFormat` recipe.
 This recipe will format the source code in the project according to the styles specified in the rewrite.yml file, or according to Jetbrains IntelliJ's default Java style if no other style is specified.